hargettp/hh-web/README.md

 ##Platforms##

-The primary platform for HH-Web development is SBCL x64 on Mac OS X Lion; other Common Lisp implementations that appear to work correctly are CCL 1.8 x86, LispWorks 6.01, and ABCL 1.0.1.
+The primary platform for HH-Web development is SBCL x64 on Mac OS X Lion (latest SBCL rev tested is 1.0.57); other Common Lisp implementations that appear to work correctly are CCL 1.8 x86, LispWorks 6.01, and ABCL 1.0.1.
+HH-Web has also been tested with SBCL 1.0.57 x64 on Ubuntu 11.04.

 Platforms with known issues include CCL x64 (problem with threads) and CMUCL (which does not like named-readtables).